-Prior to any proposed investigation of a grievance, stewards or the chapter chair shall obtain permission from their and the grievant's supervisor, which will be granted unless the steward, chapter chair or the grievant is working on something that requires immediate attention.
+Prior to using work time for the investigation of a grievance, stewards or the chapter chair shall obtain permission from their and the grievant's supervisor, which will be granted unless the steward, chapter chair or the grievant is working on something that requires immediate attention or if the absence will result in additional wage or overtime costs.
 If permission cannot be immediately granted, the Court will arrange to allow investigation of the grievance at the earliest possible time.
-When it is necessary for stewards or the chapter chair to conduct Union business authorized by this Agreement in an area or on a shift other than their own, they shall notify the supervisor of that area or shift of their presence and of the nature of their business.
-No compensation shall be provided by the Employer for such steward activities outside the employee's work shift.
+No compensation shall be provided by the Employer for steward activities outside the employee's work shift.